Vacuum sealed and foil wrapped

 Product Details: 100% pure Cassia, free of preservatives or additives.
 This product is certified organic, following the Good Agricultural and Collection Practices (GACP) for medicinal plants published by the World Health Organization.
 It is free of synthetic fertilizers, herbicides, metallic salts, chemical dyes, adulterants; it is not irradiated or genetic engineered (GMOs).
 The powder comes in airtight, 100g vacuum sealed packages.

-Benefits: The chrysophanic acid in cassia is a golden yellow dye which binds with the keratin in the hair.
-If you have white-blond or white-grey hair, cassia can bring it to a golden blond.
+Benefits: The chrysophanic acid in cassia auriculata is a golden yellow dye which binds with the keratin in the hair.
+The content level of Chrysophanic acid in cassia Auriculata is less than the level in Cassia Obovata, but if you have white hair, this cassia will bring it to a very light golden blond.
 When mixing cassia with henna, strawberry-blond colours can be achieved.
 Cassia is translucent, so the end colour will be different for each person dependent on the original hair colour.
-Cassia does not bind to keratin as well as henna, so the stain might not be as permanent.
+Cassia does not bind to keratin as well as henna, so the stain might not be permanent.

 Cassia cannot lighten the colour of your hair.